 This Lease shall automatically be renewed (the "Renewal Option") with respect to the entire Premises only for four (4) consecutive periods of two (2) years and a fifth (5th) consecutive period of seventeen (17) months (each a "Renewal Term") unless Tenant shall (a) have properly exercised its right to terminate this Lease in accordance with the terms of the Termination Option Addendum which is attached as Exhibit J to the Lease, or (b) have notified Landlord prior to April 15th in the calendar year in which the next applicable Renewal Term is set to begin that Tenant does not elect to renew the Lease for such next Renewal Term; provided that this Lease is in full force and effect, and Tenant shall not be in default or shall not have displayed a "regular pattern of default" in the performance of its duties and obligations under this Lease on the date the applicable Renewal Term is to commence.
-The Renewal Term, as applicable.
+The Renewal Term shall begin on the first day following the expiration of the initial Term or previous Renewal Term, as applicable.
 Except as otherwise expressly specified elsewhere in the Lease, all of the terms, covenants and conditions contained in the Lease for the initial Term shall remain in full force and effect and shall apply during each Renewal Term.